Quizeek/quizeek/quizeek/README.md

 Dev DB can be started like so:

 ```
-$ pnpm run db:start
+$ pnpm run db:start:dev
 ```

-New migration can be created like so:
+Dev DB can be synchronized with current schema like so:

 ```
-$ pnpm run db:migrate
+$ pnpm run db:push:dev
 ```

 DB studio can be launched like so:

 ```
-$ pnpm run db:studio
+$ pnpm run db:studio:dev
 ```

 ## Dev .env example